 Uncertainty is inevitable.
+What are the keys to managing Uncertainty?
 There are two main ways to tackle uncertainty: You can either decrease the level of uncertainty or increase flexibility.
 My way of dealing with uncertainty is to apply both and find the optimum level.

 The efforts to decrease uncertainty levels used to be very costly.
 With the emergence of big data and data science, data and information can be gathered more easily than ever before, which helps decision-makers take fast and precise action.
 On the other hand, however, even if you get an expert on data science there will always be unknown unknowns as well as known unknowns.
 The level of uncertainty can only be decreased if you know the unknown.
 Think of the pandemic we’ve faced from the beginning of 2020.
 No program or project manager included this kind of pandemic in their risk register.
-Even if being included, it had not been a high priority risk.
+Even if being included, it had not been a high-priority risk.
 Hence our programs and projects should also be flexible, although we should use our data science skills to decrease uncertainty.
+So what are the keys to managing uncertainty?

 How can we decrease uncertainty and increase flexibility?
 Here are some practical tips: